POSTED BY September 24, 2018 COMMENTS (2)ON

-Important : Don’t confuse this category of funds with “Balanced Funds”.
-Balanced Funds are those mutual funds which have mix of equity and debt in their portfolio with equity exposure of around 65-70% and rest Debt.
+Important: Don’t confuse this category of funds with “Balanced Funds”.
+Balanced Funds are those mutual funds that have a mix of equity and debt in their portfolio with equity exposure of around 65-70% and rest Debt.

-If you want to invest in balanced advantage mutual funds, you can contact Jagoinvestor team to know the process and get a well designed portfolio.
+If you want to invest in balanced advantage mutual funds, you can contact the Jagoinvestor team to know the process and get a well-designed portfolio.